Chart Color Schemes

 Population

-Population growth drivers in Bowral are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bowral are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Bowral's population, as of August 2025, is approximately 13,482.
-This figure represents a decrease from the 2021 Census count of 13,626 people, indicating a drop of 144 individuals (1.1%).
-The change was inferred from ABS's estimated resident population of 13,464 in June 2024 and an additional 172 validated new addresses since the Census date.
-This results in a population density ratio of 242 persons per square kilometer.
-Overseas migration primarily drove population growth, contributing approximately 79.1% of overall population gains during recent periods.
+Bowral's population is approximately 13,483 as of November 2025.
+This figure reflects a decrease of 143 people since the 2021 Census, which recorded a population of 13,626.
+The change is inferred from an estimated resident population of 13,463 in June 2024 and an additional 173 validated new addresses since the Census date.
+This results in a population density of 242 persons per square kilometer.
+Overseas migration contributed approximately 79.1% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, the area is projected to grow by 1,773 persons based on the latest population numbers, reflecting an increase of 12.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the area is projected to grow by 1,773 persons, reflecting an increase of 12.9% over the 17-year period.

 Frequently Asked Questions - Population